peteroupc/peteroupc.github.io/randomfunc.md

 This page discusses many ways applications can extract random numbers from an underlying random number generator (RNG) and includes pseudocode for most of them.

-As used in this document, a random number generator&mdash;
-- seeks to generate numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[(6)](#Note6)</sup>,
+As used in this document, a _random number generator_ is a number generator that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[(6)](#Note6)</sup>.
+This definition includes RNGs that&mdash;
-- can seek to generate random numbers that are cost-prohibitive (but not necessarily _impossible_) to predict, or merely seek to generate number sequences likely to pass statistical tests of randomness,
+- seek to generate random numbers that are at least cost-prohibitive (but not necessarily _impossible_) to predict,
+- merely seek to generate number sequences likely to pass statistical tests of randomness,
-- can be initialized automatically before use, or can be initialized with an application-specified "seed", and
+- are initialized automatically before use,
+- are initialized with an application-specified "seed",
-- can use a deterministic algorithm, or primarily rely on one or more nondeterministic sources for random number generation.
+- use a deterministic algorithm for random number generation, and/or
+- primarily rely on one or more nondeterministic sources for random number generation.

 All the random number methods presented on this page assume the existence of an underlying RNG.

 This page does not describe the nature of the underlying RNG (e.g., whether that RNG is a deterministic RNG or some other kind, or how that RNG is implemented at a low level), and in general, the methods presented in this document do not assume any particular quality of the underlying RNG.
-Moreover, with few exceptions, neither does this page make recommendations on which RNGs are suitable for which applications;  I have written about this in [another document](https://peteroupc.github.io/random.html).
+Moreover, in general, this page does not make recommendations on which RNGs are suitable for which applications;  I have written about this in [another document](https://peteroupc.github.io/random.html).

 This methods described in this document can be categorized as follows:
 - Methods to generate uniformly distributed random numbers from an underlying RNG (such as the [core method, `RNDINT(N)`](#Core_Random_Generation_Method)).